daattali/beautiful-jekyll/Research.md

 _Firms, Diplomats, and Piecemeal Globalization: How Corporate Interests Shape International Institutions_ (Book Project)

+The Bureaucratic Origins of International Law (with Matt Malis)

 Revolving Door Diplomats (with David Lindsey and Matt Malis)

 [Treaty Diplomacy and the Global Firm](assets/treaty_regimes_IPES.pdf)

 Transparency Shocks and Private Governance in Offshore Finance (with Daniel Berliner and Nikhil Kalyanpur)

-The Fiscal Legacy of Colonialism (with Vincent Arel-Bundock and Martin Hearson)